iamx-ariful-islam/Python-Dev-Task/README.md

 ## Thank You for Visiting!

-> “Good design is about making things simple yet significant”
+> “Good code is about making things powerful yet readable”
 > — *Md.
 Ariful Islam*